- What is Zoom?

 How Do I Download Zoom?

-- Go to the WSE EP Zoom site and/or click Download Zoom
+- Go to the WSE Zoom site and/or click Download Zoom

 - Download the desktop app for your Windows PC or Mac or the mobile app for your iOS or Android device